The Official Success Guide for The Great Canadian Giving Challenge

 Think about how the donor will feel learning about your cause, and navigating to the quickest and most seamless way to donate.

 Did you know that for every second your site takes to load the page, it results in a 7% reduction in your conversion rate?
 We urge you to ensure your website is in tip-top shape once the challenge starts.
-For more donation optimization tips, give this article a read.
+Read this article for more donation optimization tips.

 5. Leverage our easy-to-use customizable donation form